Internal Resources

 Smart Traveler Enrollment Program (STEP)

-This Department of State program provides information to travelers about their intended destination(s) and allows U.S. consulates and embassies to render assistance to travelers impacted by international events or crises.
+This U.S. Department of State program provides information to travelers about their intended destination(s) and allows U.S. consulates and embassies to render assistance to travelers impacted by international events or crises.

 Visit the CDC’s website here and enter your trip information to discover if there are any health notices and/or required vaccinations for the area(s) of the world you plan to travel to.